macktron/macktron.github.io/index.markdown

   The employment & social-affairs and environment & public-health lines spend significantly more time below the average than above.
 Their muted peaks and deeper troughs reflect ideological splits on labor and environmental regulation even when other areas diverge.

-* **Mid-cycle leadership of culture & education and regional development.** 📚 Outside of major crises the culture & education and regional development curves consistently lie above the average line, indicating that these files attract broader more stable majorities in routine legislative periods.
+* **Mid-cycle leadership of culture & education and regional development.** 📚 Outside of major crises, the culture & education and regional development curves consistently lie above the average line, indicating that these files attract broader and more stable majorities in routine legislative periods.

 * **COVID-period surge in specific areas.** 🦠
-  At the start of the pandemic the Rice index for culture & education, international trade and regional development all exhibit pronounced upward jumps and each rising well above the overall average.
+  At the start of the pandemic the Rice index for culture & education, international trade and regional development all exhibit pronounced jumps and each rising well above the average.
 This reflects rapid cross-party alignment on recovery funding as mentioned before.

 Apart from the two acute spikes triggered by systemic crises, roll-call cohesion in the European Parliament seem exhibited a gradual, long-term erosion as soon as soon as the crisis periods are over.
 Procedural areas, notably legal affairs, demonstrate pronounced volatility, while social and environmental areas remain staticly polarized.